 Plan A, travel, is out.

-Plan B, living with my parents, is out, for non-pandemic-related yet still sadness-inducing reasons.
+Plan B, living at “home,” is out, for non-pandemic-related yet still sadness-inducing reasons.

 So it’s on to plan C: renting a new apartment, furnishing it with new stuff (after I already intentionally got rid of all my apartment stuff last year so I could travel!
-Argh!), and living with… I don’t know!
+Argh!).

-It’s hard to know what’s a bigger risk to my sanity: living alone (I tend to go crazy after a few weeks of solitude), or living with roommates while trying to work from home in an enclosed space.
+It’s hard to know what’s a bigger risk to my sanity: living alone (I tend to go crazy after a few weeks of solitude), or living with roommates while trying to work from home with nowhere else to go.

-I love how traveling lets me switch between the two whenever I need.
+I love how traveling lets me switch between being with friends and being alone whenever I need.
 And I hate that I don’t have that option anymore!!!!

 That doesn’t mean I have no grounds for complaint.
 I HAVE GROUNDS FOR COMPLAINT.
 Except my frustration has nowhere to go, because I am frustrated at a virus, which doesn’t care.